-The Glass Slipper Breaks Free
+The Glass Slipper Breaks Free by Alex

 This product card UI offers proof that glassmorphism’s beauty is in its simplicity.
 It takes a lovely gradient background and adds dimension.
 Hover your cursor over the sneaker, and it breaks out of its container and practically jumps right off the page.